 - Acknowledge prior receipt of LGA support and submit a progress or final report from that project along with justification for why more funding is needed.

 - Consistency with NSGC guidelines: If a bill has been drafted, is the language and content consistent with NSGC Guiding Principles and Model Licensure Language as presented in the State Licensing and Federal Advocacy Section of the NSGC website?
 If not, why not?
-If bill language has been drafted, this language must be reviewed and approved by the LS prior to submission of proposal.
+If bill language has been drafted, this language must be reviewed and approved by the LS prior to submitting the proposal.

 - Organization: How many genetic counselors work in the state and how many support licensure?
 How many are involved in the licensure effort?

 - Methods: Are the methods reasonable and appropriate?
-Can the project reasonably be completed by the end of the calendar year?
+Can the project realistically be completed by the end of the calendar year?

 - Budget: Does the budget clearly outline how the money will be spent?
 Are the expenses reasonable and acceptable according to LGA policies?
 Has the award recipient (individual(s), institution, or both) been designated?
 Awards may not be used to cover expenses incurred by the applicants prior to the award year.

-Proposals will be scored in each of these categories and average scores will be tabulated for each proposal.
-A Committee member may not score a proposal submitted from his/her own state.
+Proposals will be scored in each of these categories and the average score for each category will be tabulated for each proposal.
+An LS member may not score a proposal submitted from his/her own state.

 Annual LGA Calendar

-The Licensure Subcommittee will set aside an additional fund to be used for smaller requests (up to $500), outside of the semiannual funding cycle for the main grants.
-These could cover items such as application fees, travel expenses, conference calls, mailing expenses, etc. Requests should be submitted directly to the LS Chair by email, and will be reviewed by the Committee as needed.
+The LS will set aside additional funds for smaller requests (up to $500), outside of the semiannual funding cycle for the main grants.
+These could cover items such as application fees, travel expenses, conference calls, mailing expenses, etc. Requests should be submitted directly to NSGC: email@example.com and will be reviewed by the Committee as needed.
 These applications should be much shorter, but applicants should briefly address relevant areas outlined in the above Grants Awards Guidelines section.